AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/env-plugin/resolve-id-of-virtual-module/content.md

 }
 ```

-Next, we need prefix the resolved id using the special `\0` marker.
+Next, we need to prefix the resolved id using the special `\0` marker.
 Once `resolveId` is called for our virtual module's entry point, we'll return it with this prefix:

 ```ts
 {